The Legacy and Impact of the Number 8 in Soccer

 What soccer numbers do the different types of center midfielders and central players wear?

-In soccer there are three main types of central midfielders.
-Based on the given formation that will determine how many of each type of midfielder a team plays with.
+In soccer, there are three main types of central midfielders.
+Based on the given formation, which will determine how many of each type of midfielder a team plays with.

-• The central attacking midfielders; They are known as the CAM, Number 10 or the attacking midfielder.
+- The central attacking midfielders are known as the CAM, Number 10, or attacking midfielder.

-• The center forwards: The center forward, or the striker, usually wear the number 9
+- The center forwards: The center forward, or the striker, usually wears the number 9

 Which squad numbers are associated with certain player positions?

-One of the parts that makes soccer, or the beautiful game, so special is the fact that certain traditions have been passed down for generations, such as associating certain squad numbers with player positions.
+One of the things that makes soccer, or the beautiful game, so special is that certain traditions have been passed down for generations, such as associating squad numbers with player positions.
 For example, the number 10 is arguably the most iconic jersey number.

-Back in the day the first choice goalkeeper would wear the number 1 and the defenders, usually four defenders, would wear 1-5.
-The midfielders would get number 6-8 and the forwards would wear 9-11.
-Depending on the formation of the team the numbers would differ but these are the general unwritten rules.
+Back in the day, the first-choice goalkeeper would wear the number 1, and the defenders, usually four, would wear 1-5.
+The midfielders would get numbers 6-8, and the forwards would wear 9-11.
+Depending on the team’s formation, the numbers would differ, but these are the general unwritten rules.

 Who is the only player in Spanish Football history to score in the World Cup Final?

-The only Spanish player to score in a World Cup Final was Andres Iniesta, arguably the best number 8 in soccer history who scored inside the penalty area during extra time of the World Cup 2010.
+The only Spanish player to score in a World Cup Final was Andres Iniesta, arguably the best number 8 in soccer history,, who scored inside the penalty area during extra time of the 2010 World Cup.

 Where can I buy a soccer jersey?

-There are many places to buy soccer jerseys such as Prodirect soccer, soccer garage, shorty football shirts, and soccershirtsonline.com
+There are many places to buy soccer jerseys, such as soccer garage, shorty football shirts, and soccershirtsonline.com